Uberspace/manual/source/billing-general.rst

   hardware and people cost, but does not enable us to invest a lot of money into future development.
-* **Standard (10€)**: The price range where you're getting a similar amount of computing ressources other hosting companies.
+* **Standard (10€)**: The price range where you're getting a similar amount of computing resources other hosting companies.
 With this price you're helping us to develop new features more quickly and to invest more time into good and qualified support people.
 * **Solidary (15€)**: Thank you!
 Paying 15 € per month supports our idea that